 Strategic Management is defined as the formulation and implementation of the significant goals and initiatives taken by the organization on behalf of their associate, depending on the internal and external work culture in which the organization operates.
 It generally comprises the organization’s objectives, goals, and policies representing the organization on the outer level.

-Strategic management is the art of developing, implementing, and evaluating strategies with different functionalities that allow organizations to achieve their objectives.
+Strategic management meaning is the art of developing, implementing, and evaluating strategies with different functionalities that allow organizations to achieve their objectives.
 It is a constant process of forming strategies and implementing them to achieve goals.
 This helps in dividing the big plans into smaller and more achievable ones.
 With efficient strategy formulation and implementation, achieving the goals becomes easy.
 There are two main objectives of strategic management.

 Strategic management covers the setting objectives for the company, keeping an eye on competitors’ actions, reassessing the organization’s internal structure, evaluating present-day strategies, and affirming the implementation of those strategies throughout the company.
 It is a combination of strategic planning and strategic thinking.
 Strategic planning is the recognition of achievable goals.
 Strategic thinking is the capacity to identify the organization’s requirements to accomplish the goals pointed out through strategic planning.